auraxangelic/libgdx-tts/README.md

 Currently doesn't work for iOS robovm since AudioDevice interface isn't implemented yet.

 ## Information
-Created using FreeTTS source: https://freetts.sourceforge.io/ by replacing its default audio player with the libGDX one.
+Created using FreeTTS source: https://freetts.sourceforge.io/ by replacing its default audio player with the libGDX one `Gdx.audio#newAudioDevice`.

-Tested working on desktop and android.